scottlamb/moonfire-nvr/design/api.md

     end times are in 90k units and relative to the start of the first specified id.
 These can be used to clip the returned segments.
 Note they can be used to skip over some ids entirely; this is allowed so that the caller doesn't need to know the start time of each interior id.
+If there is no key frame at the desired relative start time, frames back to the last key frame will be included in the returned data, and an edit list will instruct the viewer to skip to the desired start time.
 *   `ts` (optional): should be set to `true` to request a subtitle track be added with human-readable recording timestamps.